Mikey-E/CSEC-5010-03-23194-Spring-2023-Final-Project/README.md

 The application will start with a field in which to designate a working directory, and a field to type a password.
-This password can be anything, even nothing (which is of course not recommended, but still results in files being encrypted with an empty string as the basis for the encryption).
+This password can be anything, even nothing (which is of course not recommended, but still results in files being encrypted with an empty string as the basis for the encryption.
+One might do this to make a .serval file available to anyone using the software).

 Once these 2 fields have been chosen, click Refresh Files and Password.
 Now you will see a list of files in the working directory for which you have access based on your password.
 You can read data from a selected file into the text box on the right with the Read button, make edits, and update the selected file with the Update button.
 The Delete button will delete the selected file from the file system.
-Create will create a file if it does not already exist.
+Create will create a file if it does not already exist, and that new file will be accessible only with the supplied password once some content has been updated to it.

 Open up a .serval file with another editor on the filesystem, and you will see the contents securely encrypted.